scottvieira/Documentation/source/install.md

 #### Authentication
 Authentication is required for CORAL since all users are given specific privilege levels (for more on privilege levels refer to the user guide).
 CORAL has two choices for authentication – either to tie in to your university/library’s authentication system or to install the CORAL Authentication Module.
+The Authentication Module also has built in LDAP functionality.
 For more information on the CORAL Authentication module, please refer to the [Authentication Documentation](http://docs.coral-erm.org/en/latest/authentication.html).

 To utilize your library’s existing authentication system, you will need to know the Server Variable name